 When your New South Wales road trip takes you to Hunter Valley also known as the Hunter Region, a visit to Lake Macquarie is a nice way to relax and to cool off.
 The lake is Australia's largest coastal saltwater lake with lots of opportunities for water activities like fishing, boating, kayaking, water skiing and swimming.
 There are patrolled beaches that are popular with surfers and swimmers.

 Create your own amazing NSW road trip

-We told you, there's lots to do & see in NSW.
+We told you, there are lots to do & see in NSW.
 The amazing things on our list are just the tip of the iceberg.
-Start planning your NSW road trip and you'll see there's even more to do & see in between these stops.
+Start planning your NSW road trip and you'll see there's, even more, to do & see in between these stops.
 Have a great time exploring New South Wales.